 Creating customer segments allows you to tailor content to different types of users, a technique that has been shown to increase email marketing ROI by a whopping 760%.

-5. Find Your Most Popular Content and Create an Email Marketing Campaign Around It
+5. Find Your Most Popular Content and Create an Email Campaign Around It

-If you’re doing a lot of content marketing, then you’ve already got plenty of email marketing campaign ideas waiting on your site.
+If you’re doing a lot of content marketing, then you’ve already got plenty of email content ideas waiting on your site.
 You might try curating a weekly article round-up of top posts.
 Or, you might take long-form posts and turn them into a series of short lessons.

 Take a look at your analytics dashboard and look for the articles that get the most visits, the most shares.